 The children in the English study report feeling greatly concerned about the current economic climate and the impact it might have on their own financial situation and that of their families.
 They speak about “new” groups of people becoming poor (as a result of redundancies and rises in the cost of living) and feel the gap is widening between rich and poor.
 They are also worried about becoming trapped in a cycle of poverty due to the current high rates of unemployment, the prevalence of low paid jobs, and income freezes.
-Being poor and living in poverty means that children and young people could miss out on a range of material things (eg. branded clothing, mobile phones and PCs), and therefore feel socially isolated: “the whole school experience would be horrible for them.
+Being poor and living in poverty means that children and young people could miss out on a range of material things (for example branded clothing, mobile phones and PCs), and therefore feel socially isolated: “the whole school experience would be horrible for them.
 The amount of friends they would have would be affected.”
 Children outline reasons why friendships are more difficult to develop and maintain for those who are poor, for example due to the high cost of transport.
 It is of note that the UK is the most unequal state in Europe, which possibly contributes to the feelings of exclusion children living in poverty can have.
 Research indicates that levels of inequality certainly seem to have the effect of creating greater tensions and anxieties for children in the UK, as compared to elsewhere such as Spain and Sweden, where the focus on material goods appears to be much less acute.

 10.2.
 Children’s views on austerity

 Many children feel that their quality of life, and the ability to access services and educational opportunities, are hindered by poverty.
 Limited research has been done on children’s views of the specific impact of austerity on them.
 One innovative project in this area, however, is that of the European Network of Ombudspersons for Children which examined the views of 32 young people from across the EU on austerity and poverty, and how children’s lives and rights are impacted.
 One film made in England as part of the project concerns a boy with disability struggling to communicate.
 He feels he is being silenced by funding cuts to vital speech therapy support.
 Another is made by a boy from Marseille in France who believes his “city has two faces”: the bright one for tourists and the flip-side of deprivation he and his peers experience.
 In Rome, Italian young people describe how sports facilities have become too expensive, access to sports clubs is beyond reach, and there are few open spaces to play.
 In a film from the Netherlands, a young boy describes how his family is one of many now relying on food banks to avoid hunger.
 In Belgium, a girl from Flanders highlights how more and more families live in cramped conditions: “It’s hard to be a girl, growing up with no personal space and no privacy.”
-In Wallonia, fuel poverty is a major issue for many families.
+In Wallonia, fuel poverty (i.e. a lack of money for fuel to heat homes) is a major issue for many families.